businesspolicy/businesspolicy.github.io/_activities/internal-analysis/apply-competitive-advantage.md

 **Description:**

 This activity challenges you to apply competitive advantage analysis concepts to Ryanair's budget airline business.
 You'll work in teams to analyze and describe how these concepts manifest in this real-world example.

+{: .note}
+> This activity when completed will represent the first three steps of the the four-step competitive advantage analysis process described in the Competitive Advantage reading (See page 15).
+You will complete the final step of the analysis in the next activity.

 **Learning Objectives:**